top of page

 Value at Every Stage

-For conventional geothermal, exploration starts with literature search (typically involving surface fault maps) and 'zeroes in' on candidate locations through combination of aerial LIDAR surveys, surface soil sampling, magneto-telluric data acquisition, and drilling test boreholes to establish geothermal gradient.
-Geoscience data acquisition and integration are critical to reduce uncertainty and secure financing.
+For conventional geothermal, exploration starts with literature search (typically involving surface fault maps) and 'zeroes in' on candidate locations using a combination of commercial datasets including aerial LIDAR surveys, surface soil sampling, Magnetotelluric (MT) data acquisition, and test boreholes to establish geothermal gradient.

 Modeling

-If analog and empirical data appear favorable, reservoir simulation may be required to improve the robustness of project economics across a full range of uncertainty, in greenfield and brownfield (post- first production) settings.
-Modeling may entail static/geologic modeling and dynamic simulation.
-The philosophy is comparable to integrated O&G modeling, although the variables are different.
-The founder of APEX Subsurface led an initiative related to model streamlining at a major O&G producer, again focused on uncertainty reduction and development optimization.
-Model output feeds directly into cash flows and economic forecasting.
+If analog and empirical data appear favorable, fit-for-purpose reservoir simulation may be required to improve the robustness of project economics across a full range of uncertainty.
+Modeling may entail static/geologic modeling and dynamic simulation, to forecast saleable electricity output.

 bottom of page